NinaTolfersheimer/aop/docs/source/installation.rst

     Don't forget the extra dot after ``requirements.txt``!
 While it seems minor, it is actually one of the most important parts of this command.
-As we mentioned earlier, a single dot like this refers to the current directory, so ``/home/Amelie/Downloads/aop`` in our case.
+As we mentioned earlier, a single dot like this refers to the current directory, so ``/home/amelie/Downloads/aop`` in our case.
 This tells pip to interpret whatever it encounters in the current directory as the package we want to install.
 Without the dot it would be completely clueless!

-You should see a bunch of lines thrown at you by pip, but as long as the last line says something like ``Successfully installed aop-1.0``, you're golden.
+You should see a bunch of lines thrown at you by pip, but as long as the last line says something like ``Successfully installed aop-2.0``, you're golden.

-Congretulations!
+Congratulations!
 You've now successfully installed the ``aop`` Python package to your computer.
 You can verify that it worked by trying to import it to a Python file.
 The most convenient way is to enter Python interactive mode by typing ``python3`` into your terminal prompt.
 You should now be seeing something like this '>>>' replacing